awsdocs/aws-greengrass-developer-guide/doc_source/set-config.md

 When running tests in a Docker container from Docker image or Dockerfile provided by AWS IoT Greengrass, set this value to `/greengrass`\.

 `kernelConfigLocation`
-\(Optional\) The path to the kernel configuration file\.
+Optional\.
+The path to the kernel configuration file\.
 AWS IoT Device Tester uses this file to check if the devices have the required kernel features enabled\.
 If not specified, IDT uses the following paths to search for the kernel configuration file: `/proc/config.gz` and `/boot/config-<kernel-version>`\.
 AWS IoT Device Tester uses the first path it finds\.